 In Guangzhou, China, the model has been scaled up into an entire community of tiny urban living spaces for young tech workers and their families.
 The Guangzhou Vanke Cloud City in Guangzhou, China, is a mixed-use community made up of four residential towers with 5,000 micro-apartments combined with office space for high-tech firms, a middle school, shopping, and restaurants.

 The cloud in Cloud City refers to the information technology platform that enables data sharing.
 That cloud also helps defines the physical platform of the community.
-Just as an image is comprised of many pixels, hosted in a cloud, the landscape of Guangzho Vanke Cloud City arises out of a modular, grid system.
+Just as an image forms out of many pixels, hosted as 0s and 1s in the cloud, the landscape of Guangzho Vanke Cloud City arises out of a modular, grid system.

 Vanke, a major developer in China, with some $33 billion in revenue in 2018, has mixed-use developments across the country.
-For the Guangzhou Vanke Cloud City, they brought in Chinese landscape architecture firm Lab D+H to create a fun, game-oriented landscape for the young tech workers they hope to attract.
+For the Guangzhou Vanke Cloud City, they brought in Chinese landscape architecture firm Lab D+H to create a fun, tech-inspired landscape for the young cloud workers they hope to attract.

 According to the firm, “with small apartments, young people can continue living in first-tier cities, enjoying rich career opportunities, modern facilities, comprehensive public services, and access to cutting-edge information.”